ninamikulin/ndoghaven/README.md

 ### Middleware

 All users must be authenticated to view website - Laravel's `auth middleware` has been added to all controllers except the ones handling authorization.

 <details><summary>Added middleware to check if user can view a profile - viewing profiles</summary>
-- hasMany Articles

 ```php
 <?php

 namespace App\Http\Middleware;